-Upon graduating Vermont College I then went to graduate school and I was fortunate to study under Sy Montgomery.
-Sy is an amazing nature writer who travels the world to write about animals.
-It was Sy who encouraged me by saying—“Wendy you are an amazing writer and I want to encourage you to write your first book.”
+Upon graduating Vermont College I then went to graduate school and I was fortunate to study under Sy Montgomery–who changed my life as a writer.
+She is a profound, inspiring nature writer who travels the world to write from the soul of animals she lives with.
+It was Sy who encouraged me by saying—“Wendy you are a writer, you have a gift to share, and I want to encourage you to write your first book.”

-You can probably image my first thought.
+WOW!
+You can probably imagine my first thought.
 I said to myself, “Is she serious?
 How could I possibly write a book?
-I am so intimated…damn my 8th grade teacher!”
+I am so intimated…damn my 8th-grade teacher!”